Anthony Recker

-Anthony Vito Recker (born August 29, 1983) is an American former professional baseball catcher and first baseman.
-He previously played in Major League Baseball (MLB) for the Oakland Athletics, Chicago Cubs, New York Mets, and Atlanta Braves.
+Anthony Vito Recker (born August 29, 1983) is an American broadcaster and former professional baseball catcher and first baseman.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Chicago Cubs, New York Mets, and Atlanta Braves.

-Baseball career

-Amateur career
+Early life and education

-Born in Allentown, Pennsylvania, Recker was raised by mother Alicia and stepfather Kip.
-He attended Catasauqua High School, where he also played football and basketball, and later continued his baseball career at Alvernia College, a small NCAA Division III school in Reading, Pennsylvania.
-One of Recker's college teammates was Zach Lutz, and the pair were coached by Lutz's father.
+Becker was born in Allentown, Pennsylvania, on August 29, 1984, and was raised by mother Alicia and stepfather Kip.
+He attended Catasauqua High School in Northampton, Pennsylvania, where he played baseball, football, and basketball.

+After graduating from Catasauqua High School, he continued his baseball career at Alvernia College, an NCAA Division III school in Reading, Pennsylvania.
+One of Recker's college teammates was Zach Lutz.
+The pair were coached by Lutz's father.
 While playing for the Crusaders, Recker spent some time on the mound, where he occasionally threw a knuckleball.
 Despite growing up in Pennsylvania, Recker's favorite team was the Oakland Athletics.

+Playing career

 Oakland Athletics

-Recker was drafted by the Oakland Athletics in the 18th round of the 2005 Major League Baseball Draft out of Alvernia College.
+Recker was drafted by the Oakland Athletics in the 18th round of the 2005 Major League Baseball draft out of Alvernia College.
 He began catching and, on occasion, playing first base professionally.

-On August 23, 2011, he was promoted to the major leagues for the first time.
-He was named to the Triple-A All-PCL Team in 2011, a season in which he powered 16 home runs for the Sacramento River Cats.
-He made the Athletics' 2012 Opening Day roster, but was optioned to the minor leagues in May.
+On August 23, 2011, Recker was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made five appearances for Oakland, going 3-for-17 (.176) with four walks.
+Recker was named to the Triple-A All-PCL Team in 2011, a season in which he powered 16 home runs for the Sacramento River Cats.

+Recker made the Athletics' 2012 Opening Day roster, but was optioned to the Sacramento in May.
+In 13 appearances for the Athletics, he slashed .129/.250/.161 with four walks.

 Chicago Cubs

-Recker was traded to the Cubs for Blake Lalli on August 27, 2012.
-He appeared in 9 games, in the last few weeks of that season.
+Recker was traded to the Chicago Cubs in exchange for Blake Lalli on August 27, 2012.
+He made nine appearances for the Cubs, going 1-for-7 (.143).
+On October 24, Recker was designated for assignment by the Cubs following the acquisition of Carlos Gutiérrez.